 Michael Richards improvised two scenes: telling the kids about his dream of being a bird and the Corn Flakes commercial in which he finds a toy man.
 See more »

 In the opening moments, a bad guy draws a gun with his left hand to shoot Weird Al in the back.
 Weird Al suddenly wheels around, takes his whip, and severs the bad guy's arm.
-The next scene shows the bad guy's right arm lying on the ground.
+In the next shot, the bad guy's right arm is lying on the ground.
 See more »

 Was this review helpful to you?